belablotski/APL/APL_RUNTIME.md

 **Execution Protocol**

+1.  **Standard Library Loading:** The runtime first looks for a file named `APL_STL.yml` in the same directory as the `APL_RUNTIME.md` file it is executing with.
+If found, it parses this file and adds all defined tools to its internal Tool Registry as agent-native tools.
+This forms the base layer of available tools.
-1.  **Configuration Discovery:** When an execution is requested, the runtime first looks for an `.aplconfig` file in the current directory, ascending up the directory tree until one is found or the root is reached.
+2.  **Configuration Discovery:** When an execution is requested, the runtime first looks for an `.aplconfig` file in the current directory, ascending up the directory tree until one is found or the root is reached.
     *   If an `.aplconfig` file is found, the `runtime` and `linter` files specified within it are used by default.
     *   If the user explicitly provides a runtime/linter file in their instruction (e.g., `...using the rules in @OTHER_RUNTIME.md`), that instruction overrides the default from the configuration file.
-2.  **Custom Tool Discovery:** If the `.aplconfig` file contains a `tool_paths` list, the runtime **MUST** scan those directories for any `*.tool.apl` files.
+3.  **Custom Tool Discovery:** If the `.aplconfig` file contains a `tool_paths` list, the runtime **MUST** scan those directories for any `*.tool.apl` files.
     *   For each file found, parse the `tool_definition` and add the tool's `name` to the list of available tools for the duration of this execution.
-    *   If a custom tool name conflicts with a built-in tool name, the custom tool takes precedence.
+    *   If a custom tool name conflicts with a standard library tool name, the custom tool takes precedence.
-3.  **Program Resolution:** The runtime is initiated with a path.
+4.  **Program Resolution:** The runtime is initiated with a path.
     *   If the path points directly to a file (e.g., `.../my_program.apl`), this file is the target program.
     *   If the path points to a directory (e.g., `.../my_module/`), the runtime **MUST** look for a file named `main.apl` inside that directory.
 If found, `main.apl` becomes the target program.
     *   If the path is a directory and no `main.apl` is found, the runtime **MUST** halt.